ameslady/tweeter/README.md

 * Deal with XXS
 * Fix jankyness of slideUp() and slideDown() for error msg
 * Clean up CSS styling
-* Pin footer to bottom
+* Pin footer to bottom, hide until scroll down
+* Do stretch (if you feel like it)